unclewalter/unclewalter.github.io/pages/events.md

 Calls for projects and performances at the festival are now [open](https://tilde.net.au/calls/).

-_The 2017 festival will be held on Saturday 21st and Sunday 22nd January in Melbourne.
-Venue: TBC_
+_The 2017 festival and academy will be held from January 17th through to the 21st in Melbourne.
+Venue: The Channel @ Arts Centre Melbourne and Testing Grounds on the 21st_